Climate Change. Part 35.

 2019-MAY-12: Carbon Dioxide levels reach new heights:

 CO2 levels in the Earth's atmosphere have fluctuated between about 170 to 300 ppm (parts per million) over the interval from 800,000 years ago up until the industrial age began in the 18th century CE.
 It is the gas that is most responsible for global warming.
 The level has increased rapidly since.

 Current CO2 levels are routinely measured at the top of Mauna Loa, on the island of Hawaii.
 1

 The carbon dioxide level in the Earth's atmosphere exceeded 415 parts per million there for the first time in at least 800,000 years.
 2 It has been increasing about 2.5 ppm per year in recent years.
-But the increase from 2018 to 2019 is expected to be about 3.0.
+But the increase between 2018 and 2019 is expected to be about 3.0 ppm.